 The game was designed in 2006 by Belgian game designer Arne Lauwers, who has been designing games since 2002.
 His company, Lauwers Games, licensed Pictureka! to Hasbro, which is now publishing this wildly popular game.

 Pictureka! has received several notable international game awards, including:

 - "Game of the Year" in Australia (2008), France (2008), and the Russian Federation (2007)

 - "Miglior Concept Artistico" (Best Artistic Concept), Lucca - Italy (2006)

 - "Game of the Year" nomination for the 2009 TOTY (Toy of the Year), New York

 Many people noted this game was a great to play with younger children, but some adults and older children may get bored playing.
-Board Game Geek compiled around 732 user ratings of the game, and Pictureka scored a middle of the road 5.4.
+Board Game Geek compiled around 1,277 user ratings of the game, and Pictureka scored a middle-of-the-road 5.4.
 Wired noted that they really enjoyed the game, and the only issue they had with it was the difficulty with card storage they encountered.

 - Easy for children to play and understand.

 - Several game options to play with just one set of game pieces.

 - Adults and older children may grow tired of playing games that are so similar.